Jyotiba14/Create-Calendar-Table-Using-Power-Query-M-Language/README.md

+# Creating a Calendar Table Using the Power Query M-Language
-# Create-Calendar-Table-Using-Power-Query-M-Language
+# INTRODUCTION
-There have been many techniques for creating a Calendar Date table in Power BI using mostly DAX.
+Calendar Date table can be created in Power BI using mostly DAX.
 However, there might be reasons one might want to do the same using Power Query M language which might be for Model Performance reasons or convenience reasons.
-This post will demonstrate ways I have achieved this using a Custom Column and the M language in Power Query.
-There are other approaches to doing this as seen in this awesome YouTube video from Enterprise DNA.
-For those who want to understand the steps on how they can achieve this in a simplified approach that does not require the need to create a lot of query functions that might impact model performance, then continue reading this article.
+In this i have created the calendar date table using a Insert Column and the M language in Power Query.
+# STEPS FOR CREATING THE CALENDAR TABLE
+1. Create a new table named "**start date**" from the home tab using the enter data table.
+2. change the column name and the table name to " **start date**" and enter the start date you wish to enter and load the data ( i have selected 24/04/2002).
+3. select the start date query and from the add column ribbon choose custom column option and create a column named "**End date**", then in the custom column formula type - **Date.From(DateTime.LocalNow())** and enter ok .
+4. Change the datatype of both the columns to date type.
+5. Again from the add column ribbon choose custom column name as **"Dates"** and enter the formula as **{Number.From([#"start date "])..Number.From([#"End date "])}** click ok , expand the Dates column to new rows , change the datatype .
+Delete the **start date**" and "**End date** columns .
+6. Load Calendar dates table to Power BI data model.